 How do cloth pads work?
 Are cloth pads safe and leak free?
 How often do I need to change my pad?
 How do I wash them?
 And why on earth should I change to reusable cloth pads instead of my regular disposable pads?
 There are a lot of questions and stigma surrounding reusable sanitary products.
 Here are some of the most common questions and answers.

 WHY CLOTH PADS?

 ImseVimse’s washable cloth menstrual pads provide a soft and natural menstrual protection and make a great alternative to traditional disposable pads and tampons.
 They’re all washable and reusable, made of natural and environmentally friendly cotton that’s guaranteed free from chemicals and are kind to your skin.
-Also, this product will never let you down and you will never run out of pads – because you will always have them!
-A lot of women have gotten rid of itchiness and vaginal yeast infections simply by changing to cloth pads.
+Also, this product will never let you down and you will never run out of pads – because you will always have them at home!

 The health benefits are as many as the environmental ones.
 By switching from disposable sanitary pads and tampons to cloth pads, you no longer need to overuse all the plastics, chemicals and perfumes that disposables are made of.
 Plastics contain many different chemicals that are no good for our health.
 Some might even be endocrine disruptive chemicals, that means they might play a hazardous game with your health.
 Even if one type of plastic or material is approved for humans to use, few tests are being executed to what happens when you will combine these materials and chemicals.
 On their own they might not be harmful to your health, but combined together they might make up a toxic cocktail of chemicals.
 This is called the cocktail effect.